worktheclock/nix.dev/source/tutorials/nix-language.md

 (antiquotation)=
 ### Antiquotation `${ ... }`

-Also known as “string interpolation”.
+Also known as "string interpolation".

-The value of a Nix expression can be inserted into a character string with the dollar-sign and braces (`${ }`).
+The value of a Nix expression can be inserted into a character string with the dollar sign and braces (`${ }`).

 Example: